Best Diesel Motorhomes for the Money – View Our Top 5 Picks

 If you’re new to RVing, it may seem baffling that a diesel pusher RV would be more desirable than one that runs on gas – after all, most personal vehicles run on gas.
-However, a diesel motorhome can offer many luxurious floor plans, and diesel RV engines generally outlast gas ones by a wide margin.
-If you’re a serious RVer, this could be the perfect choice for you.
+However, diesel motorhomes can be bigger and heavier than their gas counterparts, and diesel RV engines generally outlast gas ones by a wide margin.

 The Newmar Ventana is considered one of the best diesel motorhomes available.
 It has luxurious amenities including two bathrooms – one with a very roomy shower and wardrobe.
 Two sofas convert into beds, and the master bedroom features a king-sized bed.
 The kitchen includes a large sink and cooktop, and the living room is well-appointed and nicely furnished.